mikkomattila/homepage/README.md

 # portfolio

-A static page for my domain with contact information.
+A static page with brief introduction and contact information.
 Nothing to see here.